top of page

 From the parking lot I headed up the main trail for about 800 ft until I reached the intersection of Lower Lone Cub Trail, Fishers Peak Trail (formerly known as the Challenge Trail) and the Goldenrod Trail (called the First Look Trail on the trail sign).
 After reading the informative sign, I turned left.
 It was a little confusing because the trail sign reads First Look Trail with no mention of Goldenrod, so initially I was not 100% sure I was on the correct trail.
 This narrow scenic trail climbed moderately for about 0.3 miles, with several switchbacks, until it reached the overlook point on the right.
 The views of the peak from this point were beautiful and it is a great place to stop and take a photo.
 Just after the overlook there is a Goldenrod Trail sign.

 The trail was flat in several sections where it followed the elevation contour.
 After mile marker 3, I did not see any other mileage markers.
 The trail kept curving around clockwise.
-Based on my Stava app, I continued for approximately two more miles before reaching the trail hub where the Fishers Peak Trail (hiking only), Fishers Peak Trail (multiuse), and Upper Lone Cub Trail all converged.
+I continued for approximately two more miles before reaching the trail hub where the Fishers Peak Trail (hiking only), Fishers Peak Trail (multiuse), and Upper Lone Cub Trail all converged.
 (I will note that shortly before the hub, there was a spot where the trail continued slightly up hill (wider path) and there was a turn to the right (narrower path).
 I didn't see any signs and so I took a chance and veered right and reached the trail hub.
 I think either path will lead to the hub.)

 According to my Stava app, the total distance from the parking lot to the trail hub was 5.11 miles with a 1,092' elevation gain.
 From the hub I took the steep ~1.4-mile-long Fishers Peak Trail (hiking only) back to the parking lot.
+If I had more time, I would have retuned back to the parking lot via the Upper Lone Cub and Lower Lone Cub Trails since they are a little less steep and (in my opinion) more scenic.

 Osita Point